Pinterest

 How to write your New Office Location Business Plan

 We include this 20 page layout with every Proposal Pack.
 If you want this template to have a different visual design theme than the one illustrated here, purchase any Proposal Pack design and create this template using the purchased design theme.
+This template is included in every Proposal Pack.
 If you get a Proposal Pack or the Professional Bundle, you can also make any variation of this template with different chapters to suit your needs.

 We typically include more chapters in the templates than most people will need to give everyone more variety in the chapters they may need.
 You can trim down a long template by removing pages you do not need or combining multiple chapter topics into one page.